Back to My Roots

-"Back to My Roots" is a song by American dance music singer and drag queen RuPaul, released as the fourth single from his album Supermodel of the World, released on April 27, 1993.
-Although the single failed to chart on the Billboard Hot 100, it reached number one on the Hot Dance Club Play chart in July 1993 and helped to further establish RuPaul's popularity, particularly with both the dance music and LGBT audiences in the United States.
+"Back to My Roots" is a song by American dance music singer and drag queen RuPaul, released as the fourth single from his album Supermodel of the World, released on April 27, 1993 by Tommy Boy Records.
+Although the single failed to chart on the US Billboard Hot 100, it reached number one on the Billboard Hot Dance Club Play chart in July 1993 and helped to further establish RuPaul's popularity, particularly with both the dance music and LGBT audiences in the United States.

 The house/dance track is a tribute to black women's hairstyles as well as to the tradition of community often found in urban hair salons.
 The song was originally entitled "Black to My Roots", but the record company changed it fearing controversy.
 Within the song RuPaul name-checks a variety of hairstyles such as braids, hair extensions, afro-puffs and cornrows.
 She also names several of her relatives including her mother Ernestine Charles, who at the time owned a hair salon in Atlanta, Georgia.

 The single was released primarily as a CD but with various 12-inch versions.
 It also featured a new remix of the hit single "Supermodel (You Better Work)", as well as a pastiche of the track called "Strudelmodel", which changed the theme of the original to a "model for the Der Wienerschnitzel Corporation".
+"Back to My Roots" was nominated in the category for Dance at the NAIRD 1994.